michael2to3/pretty-caldav-politech-schedule/README.md

-# pretty-webdav-politech-schedule
+# pretty-caldav-politech-schedule

-pretty-webdav-politech-schedule is a Java project that parses college schedule site APIs and streams WebDAV with pretty descriptions and titles for calendar events.
+pretty-caldav-politech-schedule is a Java project that parses college schedule site APIs and streams WebDAV with pretty descriptions and titles for calendar events.
 It is released under the GNU 3.0 license.

 ## Features